ZhengmingHu/SPLASH-3-RISCV/README.md

 	in Performance Analysis of Systems and Software (ISPASS), 2016 IEEE International Symposium On, IEEE, 2016.

+## Building and Running Splash-3

+In order to build Splash-3, a relatively modern C compiler with C11 support is required.
+In addition, the M4 macro processor is necessary for generating the source files in the first place.
+On Ubuntu and similar systems, you can install the `m4` and `ivtools-dev` packages.

+Some benchmarks expect their inputs to be at very specific paths relative to the working directory, so it is recommended to change the working directory to the benchmark folder before executing it.

 ## Different Versions

 The first release of Splash-3 is tagged as `v3.0`.
 Small fixes might be